Kentico/xperience-by-kentico-google-maps/README.md

 ## Package Installation

-Add the package to your application using the .NET CLI
+Add the package to your application using the .NET CLI.
+Run the following command from the root of your Xperience project.

 ```powershell
 dotnet add package Kentico.Xperience.GoogleMaps